galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > > 1.
 The table has two columns: the gene id and the number of reads (or fragments in the case of paired-end reads) mapped to the gene
 > > 2.
 To display the most abundantly detected feature, we need to sort the table of counts.
 This can be done using the **Sort** {% icon tool %} tool, by sorting the table on the second column in descending order.
 This reveals that FBgn0000556 is the feature with the most counts (around 128,741 in `GSM461177` and 127,416 in `GSM461180`).
 > >
-> >    Comparing output is easier if we can view more than one dataset simultaneously.
-The Scratchbook allows us to build up a collection of datasets that will be shown on the screen together.
+> >    Comparing different output files is easier if we can view more than one dataset simultaneously.
+The Scratchbook function allows us to build up a collection of datasets that will be shown on the screen together.
 > >
 > >    > ### {% icon hands_on %} (Optional) View the sorted featureCounts using the Scratchbook
 > >    >